 Submitting for a Pre-Development Review

 Upon Incentive application approval, EDA will require that a project’s specific green building plan be submitted the sooner of six (6) months following application approval (when the first project update is due,) or upon the applicant’s request for a grant agreement.
 However, the plan must be submitted no later than the end of “Schematic Design” so green building elements can be incorporated into the design appropriately.
-The plan is to be submitted via email to Rob Wisniewski at rwisniewski@njeda.com with the name of the project in the subject line.
+The plan is to be submitted via email to Jason Ervin at greenbuilding@njeda.gov with the name of the project in the subject line.
 The email should include the following information:

 NJEDA P #: